 A gritty sensation can be a common symptom of various eye conditions, including poor contact lenses, dry eye syndrome, blepharitis, and sunburned eyes.

 The sensation of gritty eyes can range from mild to severe and may be accompanied by other uncomfortable symptoms such as light sensitivity, fluctuating blurry vision, red eyes or watery eyes.
+This discomfort can significantly impact your daily life, making routine activities like reading, working on a computer, or driving more difficult.

 If you experience persistent or severe gritty eyes, it’s essential to visit an eye doctor for proper diagnosis and treatment.
 Many people seek help to find relief from these symptoms.
 The sooner treatment is started, the better the outcome.
+For some people, gritty eyes may be a chronic condition that requires ongoing management.

 Another common contributor to gritty eyes is the use of poorly fitted or outdated contact lenses, as well as overwearing lenses beyond their recommended schedule.
 Contact lenses that are worn too long, not properly cleaned, or made from older materials can irritate the eyes and worsen dryness.
-Fortunately, many newer contact lenses feature advanced lens coatings, improved plastics, and innovative designs that help maintain moisture, reduce friction, and improve overall comfort—assisting in the relief of gritty eye symptoms while supporting healthier eyes.
+Fortunately, Kahala Eye Clinic offers newer contact lenses feature advanced lens coatings, improved plastics, and innovative designs that help maintain moisture, reduce friction, and improve overall comfort—assisting in the relief of gritty eye symptoms while supporting healthier eyes.

 Other causes of gritty eyes include blepharitis, which is an inflammation of the eyelid margins.
-Blepharitis can result from poor eyelid hygiene, leading to buildup of oils and debris that block the meibomian glands.
+Blepharitis can result from poor eyelid hygiene, leading to buildup of oils and debris that block the meibomian glands (also known as oil glands).
 Dysfunction of these glands can cause insufficient or poor-quality oil in the tear film, worsening dryness and irritation.
 Hereditary factors can also make some individuals more prone to meibomian gland dysfunction, contributing to chronic gritty eye symptoms.
 Insufficient oil or not enough oil from these glands can lead to irritation.
 Blepharitis symptoms can include swollen eyelids, itchy eyes, and are often linked to bacterial infection.
 Ocular rosacea, a related skin disease, can also cause blepharitis and may present with acne like bumps on the face.

 Additional causes include pink eye (conjunctivitis), which is inflammation of the clear tissue (conjunctiva) covering the white part of the eye, often accompanied by redness and involvement of blood vessels.
 Eye infection is another common cause, and corneal abrasion—a superficial injury to the cornea—can result in severe pain, a gritty sensation, and blurred vision.